Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 Is there any more documentation for these libraries?

-For now, the best way to understand how to use the libraries is to (i) study the example programs in the "testProgs" directory, (ii) study the library code itself, and
+The best way to understand how to use the libraries is to (i) study the example programs in the "testProgs" directory, (ii) study the library code itself, and

 (iii) ask questions on the